 We are developing complementary methodologies to address critical questions in conflict research, music and the arts.
 See Research Outcomes, News & Events and Related Projects for more information on recent activities.

 Latest Project News:

 Our virtual Final Conference, 'Contested Resonances - Creativity, Listening and Performance in Conflict Transformation,' will take place 29th-30th July 2021.
 You are warmly invited to join us.
-Please visit the 'Call for Papers' and News & Events pages for more details and see our full Programme Booklet and Programme Timetable.
+Please visit News & Events pages for more details and see our full Programme Booklet and Programme Timetable.